 - Contact your committee chair and members at least 2 months before you expect to take the oral exam to arrange a date and time for the exam and the pre-qual.
 Finalize the time and location for both, then book a room and make sure you will have the appropriate AV equipment for your presentation.

 - Submit the proposal to the committee at least 2 weeks before the exam; this should be a final completed version, not a draft.
 The committee may request changes to the proposal in which case the oral examination can be postponed if necessary.

 - Remember to bring the appropriate paperwork to the oral examination for your committee to sign.

-- In addition, please ensure that your committee chair fills out the following assessment and that it is emailed to the Graduate Coordinator and copied to the Graduate Group Chair.
+Please ensure that your committee chair fills out the following assessment.
 Physics Qualifying Exam Rubric

 Receive the qualifying exam report (passed) from the committee members

 Email the qual report to Graduate Dean (currently Chris Kello) and firstname.lastname@example.org.
 Then apply for candidacy from this link.
 You are suggested to apply for the masters degree "on the way" to PhD, with the check box in the Academic Information section.
 Pay the fee ($90), and then notify committee members and grad chair that they will get approval links from graduate services for OnBase.

 For the masters along the way, once your candidacy application is approved, fill out the form for the final report for the masters degree and send it to email@example.com and the program chair in SNS (currently Paul Roberts).
 Select Option II, and the qualifying exam counts as the comprehensive exam.